Skip to content

 Models

-Claude Code has access to the three main Claude LLM models:
+Claude Code supports three models:

 You can switch between models in Claude Code by running the slash command: